Skip to content

 • Idalou — agricultural-corridor housing with significant standing-seam metal share.
 Common job: storm-damage repair and partial-slope replacement after hail or wind events.

-Network contractors in the Lubbock metro carry one-million-dollar-or-higher general liability coverage, current workers' comp, demonstrated Roofing Contractors Association of Texas (RCAT) credentialing or equivalent verification, and a 4.0+ aggregated review-score floor.
+Network contractors in the Lubbock metro carry one-million-dollar-or-higher general liability coverage, current workers' comp, demonstrated Roofing Contractors Association of Texas (RCAT) credentialing or equivalent, and a 4.0+ aggregated review-score floor.
 For carrier-coordinated hail work we prefer Haag-certified inspectors — Texas hail claims are negotiated, not just submitted.

 To pick the right next step: